Oldham Coliseum: Historic theatre stages final act after funding cut

 "The current building is at the end of its life, and performers, staff and audiences deserve better," council leader Amanda Chadderton has said.

-Indeed, the council says the current building has problems like asbestos, poor accessibility and cramped backstage and front-of-house facilities.
+Indeed, the council says the current building has problems with asbestos, poor accessibility and cramped backstage and front-of-house facilities.
 A £2m renovation in 2012 was intended to give it another decade of use.

-It will take years to build up the same emotional attachment with a new venue, however, and there is some scepticism about how long it will take to build and how it will turn out.
+However, there is some scepticism about how long it will take to build a new venue, and how it will turn out.

 "I don't want an arts centre," Taylor said - as if these were dirty words - to cheers from the audience on Friday.